Canvas Inclusion Practices

 Workday appreciates that users have different abilities, and we strive to produce solutions that meet the needs of a diverse audience—including those with disabilities that use assistive technology to access digital content.
-By including and respecting diversity in our design process, we ensure that barriers are lowered and everyone can access the content they need.
+By including and respecting diversity in our design process, we ensure that everyone can access the content they need.

-We leverage the inclusive principles of universal design and are guided by the Web Content Accessibility Guidelines (WCAG) 2.1 A/AA in how users access and consume our content.
-The principles of the WCAG are a technology-neutral approach to ensure that users can find, access, and manipulate information reliably and across a range of devices.
+We are guided by the Web Content Accessibility Guidelines (WCAG) 2.1 A/AA in how users access and consume our content.
+The principles of the WCAG are a technology-neutral approach to ensure that users can find, access, and manipulate information reliably across a range of devices.
 Workday strives to ensure those principles are included in every step of our design process.

 Accessibility efforts typically aim to serve users who may have an impairment affecting the following:

 - Auditory Sense